greenpeace/gpes-engaging-networks-token/README.md

 # Engagement Networks API

-**This script provides an Engaging Networks Token to be used when sending petition form data to Engaging Networks.** It was built as a simple API to be used by our petition forms that are built and coded outside Engaging Networks.
+**This script provides an Engaging Networks Token to be used when sending petition form data to Engaging Networks.**

+It was built as a simple API to be used by our petition forms that are built and coded outside Engaging Networks.
+It's just a PHP class without dependencies, frontend code or output.
+Being so simple it can be used in sites with different frontend settings.

 A Javascript call to `https://example.domain.org/gpes-engaging-networks-token/` returns a json response with the Engaging Networks token and information saying if the token is new or cached.